msikma/args/readme.md

 An argument parsing library designed for extensibility and with easy subcommand support.
 It supports features like typed arguments, colon-separated values, and displaying multiple levels of extended help information.

 Note: this library is still being developed and isn't ready for use yet.
+This project will likely be renamed in the future.

 ## Related projects